-A number of arm chair critics and social media experts pointed out that because the dollar cost of the land acquisition to the Government was far lower back then, the Goernment should just use the dollar cost of land instead of the current book value for the determination of BTO prices.
+Several armchair critics and social media experts pointed out that because the dollar cost of the land acquisition to the Government was far lower back then, the Government should use the dollar cost of land instead of the current book value for the determination of BTO prices.

-The problem with some smart people is that very often, they think themselves to be cleverer than the legion of others who have masticated on a particular issue long before they did, and like to think that their easy, binary proposals would promptly resolve things that were there for a long, long time.
+The problem with some brilliant people is that very often; they think themselves to be cleverer than the legion of others who had masticated on a particular issue long before they did and like to believe that their uncomplicated, binary proposals would promptly resolve things that were there for a long, long time.

 Firstly, there is a reason why teachers have always stressed the importance of READING CAREFULLY.

 There’s one easter egg straight from Minister Desmond himself that we have already repeated above.

 Here’s what Min Desmond stated, for the record, once again.

 “He also said that HDB does NOT price new flats based on cost.”